 Vaccines do not cause a disease, but act as a stimulus to your pet’s immune system, causing it to produce antibodies capable of protecting your pet against those specific diseases.
 Antibodies fight disease by killing disease-causing organisms within the body.

-By the time the third or fourth booster is given (at the appropriate time intervals), the puppy or kitten will have a much strengthened immune response (antibodies) to that specific disease.
-Because of these developed antibodies (with the full series of booster vaccinations), the pet will then only need booster vaccinations at various intervals (time is dependent upon type of vaccine) to keep the memory cells (antibodies) replenished.
+By the time your pet’s third or fourth booster is given at the appropriate time intervals, your puppy or kitten will have a much strengthened immune response (antibodies) to that specific disease.
+Because of these developed antibodies (with the full series of booster vaccinations), the pet will then only need booster vaccinations at various intervals (time is dependent upon

 The health of an individual’s immune system is dependent upon many variables.
 Like people, pets have varying abilities to respond to vaccines and fight off infections.
 Some scientific studies have demonstrated that some pets have a very strong immune response and may not need vaccinations on a yearly basis.
 This is very similar to how the human immune system works.
 However, other scientific studies have demonstrated that some pets never achieve complete protection (immunity) from certain diseases, even with repeated booster vaccinations.